Setup

 ├── appsettings.Developement.json

-Now add Gazel.Configuration package to the App.Service
+└── Program.csNow add Gazel.Configuration package to the App.Service project from

 nuget.org.

-To configure this project to use Gazel, modify Program.cs
+dotnet add src/Inventiv.Sample.App.Service package Gazel.ConfigurationTo configure this project to use Gazel, modify Program.cs file in

-as below;
+src/Inventiv.Sample.App.Service as below;

-var builder = WebApplication.CreateBuilder(args);var configuration = builder.Configuration;builder.Host.UseGazelServiceProvider();builder.Services.AddGazelServiceApplication(configuration, database: c => c.Sqlite("gazel.tutorial.db"), service: c => c.Routine("http://localhost:5000/service"), logging: c => c.Log4Net(LogLevel.Information, l => l.DefaultConsoleAppenders()), authentication: c => c.AllowAnonymous(), authorization: c => c.AllowAll());var app = builder.Build();app.UseGazel();app.Run();
+var builder = WebApplication.CreateBuilder(args);var configuration = builder.Configuration;builder.Host.UseGazelServiceProvider();builder.Services.AddGazelServiceApplication(configuration, database: c => c.Sqlite("gazel.tutorial.db"), service: c => c.Routine("http://localhost:5000/service"), logging: c => c.Log4Net(LogLevel.Information, l => l.DefaultConsoleAppenders()), authentication: c => c.AllowAnonymous(), authorization: c => c.AllowAll());var app = builder.Build();app.UseGazel();app.Run();As you can see there are 5 configurations;

 You need to configure your application port correctly.
 You can go to

-and set it to 5000
+Properties/launchSettings.json and set it to 5000;

-{ "iisSettings": { "windowsAuthentication": false, "anonymousAuthentication": true, "iisExpress": { "applicationUrl": "http://localhost:5000", "sslPort": 5001 } }, "profiles": { "Inventiv.Sample.App.Service": { "commandName": "Project", "dotnetRunMessages": true, "launchBrowser": true, "applicationUrl": "https://localhost:5001;http://localhost:5000", "environmentVariables": { "ASPNETCORE_ENVIRONMENT": "Development" } }, "IIS Express": { "commandName": "IISExpress", "launchBrowser": true, "environmentVariables": { "ASPNETCORE_ENVIRONMENT": "Development" } } }}
+{ "iisSettings": { "windowsAuthentication": false, "anonymousAuthentication": true, "iisExpress": { "applicationUrl": "http://localhost:5000", "sslPort": 5001 } }, "profiles": { "Inventiv.Sample.App.Service": { "commandName": "Project", "dotnetRunMessages": true, "launchBrowser": true, "applicationUrl": "https://localhost:5001;http://localhost:5000", "environmentVariables": { "ASPNETCORE_ENVIRONMENT": "Development" } }, "IIS Express": { "commandName": "IISExpress", "launchBrowser": true, "environmentVariables": { "ASPNETCORE_ENVIRONMENT": "Development" } } }}Gazel scans bin directory to configure your classes automatically.
+To

 understand which assembly is yours, Gazel uses assembly name of your app

 project.
-If your host project is named Foo.Bar.App.Service
+If your host project is named Foo.Bar.App.Service then it will

-only scan assemblies with a name that starts with Foo
+only scan assemblies with a name that starts with Foo.

 Create a Rest API application